Secondary Education Program Requirements

 C. Decision Point* 2: Candidates are admitted to Phase II (Student Teaching) their senior year when they meet all the criteria listed below:

-- Complete all education courses required before the student teaching semester, earning a final grade of at least a “C” in each.
+- Complete all education courses required before the student teaching semester, earning a final grade of “C” or better in each.

 - Complete the student teaching application

 - Obtain departmental approval (including, but not limited to, meeting dispositional assessment and GPA requirements.

 - Complete the technology requirement (IT325 or equivalent)

 - Maintain an overall GPA of at least 2.50